Rainbow-Dreamer/SfPlayer/README.md

 * Drag and drop support of MIDI files and SoundFont files

-* Support Standard MIDI File (SMF) and RIFF MIDI file format for MIDI files, sf2 / sf3 / dls for SoundFont files
+* Support Standard MIDI File (SMF) and RIFF MIDI file for MIDI files, sf2 / sf3 / dls for SoundFont files

 * Export rendered audio of MIDI file with the SoundFont file it plays with to mp3 / wav / ogg files and so on